zerkotin/javascript/README.md

 Explaining Javascript with Javascript

 This project is meant to explain javascript through code examples and comments.
-Javascript is not meant to be merely used, it should be understood from the core.
+Javascript is not meant to be merely used, it is very different from Object Oriented Languages and should be understood from the core up in order to avoid painful bugs.

 ## ES5
-Currently, becuase of browser support and the fact that most apps needs to support relatively old browsers (of course old is relative), most projects will be written in ES5 or alternatively be converted to ES5 using Babel or something similar.
+Unfortunately due to browser support and the fact that most apps needs to support relatively old browsers (of course old is relative), most projects are still written in ES5 or alternatively be converted to ES5 using Babel or something similar.  so it's important that we learn the basics of ES5 before proceeding with new subjects.

-### Order
+### Subjects
 - [types.js](ES5/types.js)
 - [conditionals.js](ES5/conditionals.js)
 - [coercion.js](ES5/coercion.js)